cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 CrypTool 1.4.20 is supported to run under Windows XP and Windows Vista.

-CrypTool doesn't need administrator access rights - neither for the installation nor for the usage.

 Different language versions (localizations) can be used in parallel at one computer.

-Persistent data is written only into the CrypTool directory, into the Windows directory for temporary files (TEMP directory) or into the user specific part of the Windows registry (Details see chapter 3) (There are no INI files used any more). xxxxxxxxxxxxx
+Different users using the same PC can have different settings (because they are stored in the user-secific area of the Windows registry).

+CrypTool doesn't need administrator access rights - neither for the installation nor for the usage:
+- During the installation process persistent data is stored at the following places, so the installing person needs to have write access there:
+  - for the CrypTool directory,
+  - for the user-specific area in the Windows registry.
+- During using the CrypTool application you need write access for:
+  - files within the CrypTool directory PSE (for the PKI key management),
+  - files within the user-specific TEMP directory (for storing temporary files),
+  - the user-specific area of the Windows registry (to store user settings).

 Remark: Where the TEMP directory of Windows is, can be seen by entering %TEMP% in the Windows Explorer.
 The value can also be seen and adjusted under Windows XP via "System --> System properties --> Tab Enhanced --> Environment variables".
+Or by entereing "echo %TEMP%" at the command line prompt.

 CrypTool also works basically under FreeBSD/Linux with Wine (with reservations on functionality and stability).